Skill-RAG: Failure-State-Aware Retrieval Augmentation via Hidden-State Probing and Skill Routing

-When the prober detects a failure state, a prompt-based skill router is invoked.
-The router receives the original question, the model's failed reasoning and answer, and the currently retrieved evidence, diagnoses the cause of misalignment, and selects one of four retrieval skills. \textbf{Query rewriting} targets cases where the query's surface form diverges from corpus indexing conventions, producing a reformulated query better aligned with retrievable evidence \citep{ma2023query}. \textbf{Question decomposition} addresses multi-hop queries with entangled premises, generating a sequence of sub-queries that isolate each reasoning step before issuing a final retrieval query \citep{press2023measuring}. \textbf{Evidence focusing} handles semantically broad queries by extracting missing evidence slots from the current context and issuing a grounded query targeting the specific information gap \citep{yan2024corrective}. \textbf{Exit} identifies cases where misalignment is irreducible, due to missing knowledge or model capacity limits, and terminates retrieval to avoid unnecessary inference overhead.
+When the probe detects a failure state, it invokes the prompt-based skill router.
+Given the original question, the model's failed reasoning and answer, and the retrieved evidence, the router diagnoses the cause of misalignment and selects one of four retrieval skills. \textbf{Query rewriting} targets cases where the query's surface form diverges from corpus indexing conventions, producing a reformulated query better aligned with retrievable evidence \citep{ma2023query}. \textbf{Question decomposition} addresses multi-hop queries with entangled premises, generating a sequence of sub-queries that isolate each reasoning step before issuing a final retrieval query \citep{press2023measuring}. \textbf{Evidence focusing} handles semantically broad queries by extracting missing evidence slots from the current context and issuing a targeted query for the identified gap \citep{yan2024corrective}. \textbf{Exit} identifies cases where misalignment is irreducible, due to missing knowledge or model capacity limits, and terminates retrieval to avoid unnecessary inference overhead.